Odiriuss/vuex-i18n-typed/README.md

 There are 2 commands available, emit and watch.

-Emit will scan the source files from the provided source folder, scan the templates folder and the transforms folder (optional), if it finds any templates it will search for the transforms with the same extension and apply if any, finally it will emit the files to the destination folder or to the folders set by the extension destination flag.
+Emit will scan the source files from the provided source folder, if cleaner flag set it will load the module in that path and apply the clean function, scan the templates folder and the transforms folder (optional), if it finds any templates it will search for the transforms with the same extension and apply if any, finally it will emit the files to the destination folder or to the folders set by the extension destination flag.

 ```
-node index.js emit \..\tests\src_translations \..\tests\destination --templates \..\tests\templates --transforms \..\tests\transforms --lang en --classes cs ts --extension-destinations ts=\..\tests\destination\ts cs=\..\tests\destination\cs
+node index.js emit \..\tests\src_translations \..\tests\destination --templates \..\tests\templates --transforms \..\tests\transforms --lang en --extension-destinations ts=\..\tests\destination\ts cs=\..\tests\destination\cs
 ```

 For the following source: general.en.json